 - Open cmd using Administrator Privileges as shown in the below picture.

-- Then, you can below mentioned command to disable windows firewall.
+- Then, you can below-mentioned command to disable the windows firewall.

 NetSh Advfirewall set allprofiles state off